Britney Spears: 1998–2000: ...Baby One More Time and Oops!... I Did It Again

 After returning to the US, Spears toured shopping malls as part of her L'Oreal Hair Zone Mall Tour to promote her upcoming debut album.
 Her show was a four-song set, and she was accompanied by two backup dancers.
 Her first concert tour followed, as an opening act for NSYNC.
 Jive released her debut album ...Baby One More Time in January 1999.
 It debuted at number one on Billboard 200 and was certified two-times platinum by the Recording Industry Association of America (RIAA) after a month.
-Worldwide, the album topped the charts in fifteen countries and sold over 10 million copies in a year.
+The album topped the charts in fifteen countries and sold over 10 million copies in a year.
 It became the biggest-selling album ever by a teenage artist.